UAE Traditional Dress

 Kandura

 Kandura is a men’s ankle-length, loose-fit jacket, usually white, known as thawb, thobe, or dishdasha.
-The Kandura can be seen in winter with a variety of darker shades.
+It can be seen in winter in a variety of darker shades.
 The robe’s length is attributed to the status of the rich and royal male, seen in long skirts.
 Shorter lengths reflect humility, and the familiar Arabs are worn.

 Burqa